-Since inception, the Company has issued several series of convertible redeemable preferred stock.
-From and after the date of issuance of any shares of convertible preferred stock, dividends accrue at a rate of eight percent (8.0%) per annum payable in cash or shares at the option of the holder, when and as declared by the Company's board of directors, but in no event later than upon the earliest to occur of (a) a voluntary or involuntary liquidation, dissolution or winding up of the Company, (b) a deemed liquidation event, or (c) a redemption.
-The holders of shares of the convertible preferred stock are entitled to receive dividends, if and when declared by the board of directors on a pari passu basis, out of any funds legally available and prior and in preference to dividends to any other holder of capital stock.
-Dividends payable on each share of convertible preferred stock is determined as if such share had been converted into shares of common stock.
-As of December 31, 2013, no dividends have been declared or paid since the Company's inception.
-The Company has recorded cumulative accrued dividends for the convertible preferred stock of \$1,742 as of December 31, 2012 and \$3,307 as of December 31, 2013 and September 30, 2014.
+The Company had issued several series of convertible redeemable preferred stock.
+From and after the date of issuance of any shares of convertible preferred stock, dividends accrued at a rate of eight percent (8.0%) per annum payable in cash or shares at the option of the holder, when and as declared by the Company's board of directors.
+As of December 31, 2014, no dividends had been declared or paid.
+The Company had recorded cumulative accrued dividends for the convertible preferred stock of \$3,307 as of December 31, 2013.
+Upon the closing of the IPO on December 3, 2014, all of the outstanding shares of the Company's convertible redeemable preferred stock and accrued dividends were converted into 5,158,407 shares of its common stock.
+As of December 31, 2014, the Company does not have any convertible redeemable preferred stock issued or outstanding.
 The following describes each series of convertible redeemable preferred stock issued.